 - Project must achieve the minimum specified points in energy and water categories

-These buildings and their owners, designers and construction teams are all leaders in commercial green building in Shelby County:
+These buildings and their owners, architects and construction teams are all leaders in commercial green building in Shelby County:

 - Independent Bank, 2009, LEED Silver. i-Bank’s 2,485-square-foot branch on Poplar Avenue in Germantown became the first LEED-recognized building in Shelby County.
-Based on building size and LEED Silver status, i-Bank was awarded $10,000.
+Based on building size and LEED Silver status, the project earned a $10,000 award.

 - Big River Engineering & Manufacturing, 2010, LEED Silver.
 Big River turned a 1950s building shell on Fourth Street, which previously served as a horse stable for the Memphis Police Department, into an energy-efficient, high-tech medical instrument manufacturing facility designed to use 20% less energy and 40% less water.
 This project was the third LEED-recognized building in Shelby County.
 The project earned LEED Silver and a $10,000 award.
 Learn more.